ClaytonFarr/cigs-tests/notes/references/cursor-composer-notes.md

    - the workflow's desired output(s), including any preferences for the format of the output(s)
    - the workflow's expected inputs, including any constraints on the input(s)
    - any preferences for the workflow's structure or steps
-2. create a new markdown document (`/notes/workflows/workflow-{workflowLabel}.md`) that contains a step-by-step workflow outline which:
+2. create a new markdown document (`/notes/workflows/workflow-{workflowLabel}.md`)
+3. update new document content to contain a step-by-step workflow outline which:
    - specifies the workflow's input(s) and output(s)
    - specifies the steps to take to successfully convert the inputs into the outputs
      - utilize as small and as simple steps as possible (each step should be simple enough to have a very high likelihood of success)